eduardo-sm/tizen-help/README.md

       - SAMSUNG_DEVICE_IP           IP Address of the device to connect to
       - DISABLE_WEB_SECURITY        Start the browser with web security disabled [ true | false ]

+    Debug errors with the script:
+      > Set a debug environment variable to enable 'set -x' logs
+      $ debug=true tizen-help info

     Examples of use:
       # Build will always create a .buildResult directory
       $ tizen-help build ./build